-Electrochemistry is a powerful tool for the activation and derivatization of molecules in the search for novel pharmaceutically relevant structures.
-We have considerable experience in the rapid screening of scope and conditions using the IKA ElectraSyn 2.0 package.
-These reactions can be utilized efficiently for the synthesis of relatively complex intermediates and final products.
+Electrochemistry is a powerful tool within the realm of organic synthesis, providing an invaluable means for the activation and derivatization of molecules in the search for novel pharmaceutically relevant structures.
+Our scientists at Symeres have considerable expertise and experience in harnessing the potential of electrochemistry to drive our clients’ projects.

 Reactions in our toolbox include C–H activation via the Shono oxidation of tertiary and secondary N-carbamates, amides, and lactams, or non-Kolbe decarboxylation as an efficient way to incorporate three dimensionality and complexity to simple substrates.
-The reaction has been applied to both early and late-stage derivatization of natural-product-like and known lead-like analogs.
-After optimization on a small scale, these conditions were utilized in the synthesis of many substrates on multimole scale using our electrochemical reactors.
+These reactions have been applied to both the early and late-stage derivatization of natural product-like structures and known lead-like analogs.
+After optimization on a small scale, these conditions were utilized in the synthesis of many substrates on multimole scales using our electrochemical reactors.

 Multivial screening setup for electrochemical reactions using the ElectraSyn 2.0 package

 An example of the synthesis of a building block is depicted in the scheme below.
 This reaction was performed on 0.5 kg scale in our custom-built multipurpose reactor using the following conditions:

 By employing electrochemistry, we enhance our clients’ capacity to explore innovative pathways for the synthesis of pharmaceutically relevant compounds and ultimately help drive the development of novel pharmaceuticals.

 Contact our electrochemistry experts directly through the form below to learn more about our electrochemical capabilities!